Chart Color Schemes

 Housing

-St Kilda East features a more urban dwelling mix with significant apartment living
+St Kilda East features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-St Kilda East's housing structure, as per the latest Census, consisted of 19.0% houses and 81.0% other dwellings such as semi-detached homes, apartments, and others.
-Home ownership in St Kilda East stood at 21.2%, with mortgaged properties accounting for 29.1% and rented ones at 49.8%.
-The median monthly mortgage repayment was $2,128, while the median weekly rent was $396.
-Nationally, St Kilda East's mortgage repayments were significantly higher than the Australian average of $1,863, with rents exceeding the national figure of $375.
+St Kilda East's dwelling structure, as per the latest Census, consisted of 19.0% houses and 81.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in St Kilda East was at 21.2%, with mortgaged dwellings at 29.1% and rented dwellings at 49.8%.
+The median monthly mortgage repayment was $2,128, higher than Melbourne metro's $2,000.
+Median weekly rent in St Kilda East was $396, compared to Melbourne metro's $390.
+Nationally, St Kilda East's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing